splatselect/Simple-Reminder/README.md

 ## Notes

 - The app checks for due reminders every 10 seconds
-- Reminders are stored in memory (not persisted between sessions)
+- Reminders are saved to `%APPDATA%\SimpleReminders\settings.json` and persist between sessions
-- Settings are saved to `%APPDATA%\SimpleReminders\settings.json`
+- Settings (hotkey preferences) are also saved to the same settings file
 - Only one instance of the app can run at a time (enforced by Mutex)
 - The icon is embedded as a resource in the single-file executable
 - All toast notifications auto-dismiss after 2 seconds